RobLoach/raylib-cpp/README.md

 There is a [CMake sample project template](projects/CMake) that you can use a starter template.
 If there's another build system or IDE that you use, feel free to [make an issue](https://github.com/RobLoach/raylib-cpp/issues) and we can add it in.

 ## Development

+*raylib-cpp* uses [CMake](https://cmake.org) as a primary target for development.
+To build it, and run the tests/examples, use...

 ``` bash
 mkdir build